labinthewild/LITW-study-templates/docs/5-CreateSurvey.md

 ```

+Remember when adding these lines to separate them from the previous one with a comma.

 ## 2. Saving form's data

-What we have to do now is make sure that when participants click  the *Next button* we collect the data from the survey and save that to the database.
-Do do so, we'll have to write a function data to data all, and include a new attribute to the configuration of the timeline related to our survey page.
+What we have to do now is making sure when participants click the *Next button* we collect the data from the survey and save that to the database.
+To do so, we'll have to write a function to do it all, and include a new attribute to the timeline configuration related to our survey page -- meaning the `timeline.push` named *motivationsurvey* inside the **study.js** file.
 Here is the code:

 ```
 ...